LuxinZhang902/Durin/UI_IMPROVEMENTS.md

-# 🎨 UI Improvements - FinShield AI
+# 🎨 UI Improvements - Durin

 ## Overview

 Redesigned the homepage with a modern, attractive, and professional look suitable for a hackathon demo.

 ---